We have more than 1,400 volunteers providing practical help to patients and visitors and complementing the work of paid

 - Community Volunteers:

-- Hospital to home is a pilot scheme where volunteers work both on our wards and in the local community.
-They help patients to settle in at home, supporting them to care for themselves after a stay in hospital.
-Hospital to home volunteering explains the scheme and how you can make a difference in your community.
+- help patients to settle in at home as part of the Hospital to Home scheme.
+They work on our wards and in the local community, supporting patients to care for themselves after a stay in hospital.
+Hospital to home volunteering explains more about the scheme.

 - Ward Visitors:

 - Hospital Guides:

-- work across the hospital giving patients and visitors directions and escorting them
+- work across the Trust giving patients and visitors directions and escorting them.

 - Chaplaincy Volunteers: